aalam-shah/INDUCTION-PROGRAMME-2025/README.md

 ## DAY 7 ( Aug 08,2025)

-We were ready for college and entered as per our schedule.
-The first lecture was taken by Prof. Harnam Singh, and it was about Engineering Drawings.
-We learned a lot ,it seemed complicated at first, but we managed to understand it well.

-Prof. Sandeep Kaur Gill taught us Differential Equations in a very simple and easy-to-understand way.
-She also helped us recall important concepts from our 12th-grade Math.

 The next session was conducted by our volunteers.
 We sang songs and introduced ourselves to each other.
 It was a fun and interactive class where we also asked questions about our first year in college.
 It was truly a day full of learning and engagement.
 I attended all my classes and later returned home with new knowledge and great experiences.